rica213/Mboacare_Main/README.md

 - Widgets and Components:
   - Use descriptive names for custom widgets and components.
   - Break complex widgets into smaller, reusable components.

-- Linte Rules:
+- Lint Rules:
   - Do not ```//ignore for file: $lint_rule``` lint rules in your code.

 - Error Handling:
   - Properly handle exceptions and errors in your code.